mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 You will find that there are three dependencies in the pom.xml file that begin with the following group id:
 	**com.sap.conn.jco**
-These dependencies are private for Mulesoft and will cause you application not to build from a Maven command line.
+These dependencies are private for Mulesoft and will cause your application not to build from a Maven command line.
 You need to replace them with "provided" scope and copy the libraries into the build path.

 ## SAP Considerations <a name="sapconsiderations"/>